The Void (virtual reality): Nicodemus: Demon of Evanishment

-A collaboration with video game studio Ninja Theory, it is a horror experience set shortly after the World's Columbian Exposition in Chicago, where a demon had been unleashed after an accident in an "Electro-Spiritualism exhibit".
+Opened in 2018 as a collaboration with video game studio Ninja Theory, it is a horror experience set shortly after the World's Columbian Exposition in Chicago, where a demon had been unleashed after an accident in an "Electro-Spiritualism exhibit".
 Based on a story by Curtis Hickman.
 The experience script was written by Tracy Hickman and then designed and directed by Curtis.
 Nicodemus is the first VOID experience to feature two truly divergent endings.
 It is also the VOID's only example todate of the use of transmedia.
-A short book was created with clues that would help you in the experience.
+A short book was created with clues that would help the player in the experience.
 The experience in turn had information that would reveal the outcome of the book.